Quantum ergodicity for contact metric structures: Quantum ergodicity

 where the last equation follows from Theorem~\ref{thm:microlocalweyllaw} since the principal symbol of $B^* B$ is simply given by $\beta^*\beta$ and since, up to a constant that we will neglect, $N_{\hbar_n}$ is of order $\hbar_n^{-Q}$ as $n$ goes to infinity.
+Note here that the symbol $\lesssim$ implies the existence of a constant (independent of the operators $B$ and $C$) in factor of the right-hand side : since it does not affect our following analysis, we do not bother computing it.